wazp/wazp/README.md

 ### I'm Patrick. <a rel="me" href="https://hachyderm.io/@wazp"><img src="https://cdn.icon-icons.com/icons2/2389/PNG/512/mastodon_logo_icon_145082.png" width="16" /></a> [![LinkedIn][2.2]][2] [![Twitter][1.2]][1]

-Working as a Tech Lead for the Frontenders at https://www.nansen.com/ and specializing in everything front end; HTML, CSS, Javascript, NodeJS.
-This includes most current frameworks like Vue and React (absolutely in that order!)
+I'm a Frontend Technical Lead based in Chicago, working at https://www.nansen.com/ and specializing in everything front end.

+## 💻 What I do

+- Lead and mentor teams in building scalable, accessible, and maintainable frontends
+- Design systems, refactors, and performance audits are my happy place
+- Work closely with clients to bring their digital products to life
+- Navigate both legacy codebases and greenfield projects with equal enthusiasm

 ---
-📘 Latest Blog Articles
+## 📘 What I write

 <!-- BLOG-POST-LIST:START -->
 - [My Development Setup on Windows 10](https://trycatch.ninja/my-development-setup-on-windows/)